 When you combine the above-mentioned issues, a recycling facility can begin to get weary.
 When this happens, it is not uncommon for these facilities to refuse service to repeat offenders.
-That means that all the otherwise good recycling that could be used will end up in the landfill.
+That means that all the otherwise recyclable goods (that could be used again!) will end up in the landfill.

 Luckily, we’re not all doomed to contaminated recyclables.
-The 3 steps that will put you on the road to recycling contamination prevention are:
+The 3 steps that will put you on the road to preventing recycling contamination are:

 The best way to solve most problems is through communication, and that should include your recycling provider.
-Research or reach out to your provider to establish the best way to prepare your recycling according to your provider’s needs you can always take it a step further and do the following.
+Research or reach out to your provider to establish the best way to prepare your recycling according to your provider’s needs.

 2. Keep Them Separated